Perry High School (Gilbert, Arizona): Athletics

+Each sport is funded by the school, yet additional funds are raised through boosters creating 501(c)(3) non-profit organization, donations, and tax credits.

+Other extracurricular activities

+While Perry Athletics is a completely voluntary, the Marching Band and Robotics programs can garner academic credits if the student opts into taking them as elective credits.

 Fine Arts Department

 In the fall of 2014, the Perry High School department was invited to perform their production of The Addams Family at the Arizona Thespians State Conference, where they were also awarded for other achievements.
 In 2015, their production of The 25th Annual Putnam County Spelling Bee was chosen as Arizona's chapter select at the International Thespian Festival.
 In 2017, their spring production of Mary Poppins was also awarded Best Overall Production at the ASU Gammage High School Musical Theatre Awards.
-Additionally, they were named A.I.A. state champions of the Central Region for seven consecutive years until 2019, when the Arizona Thespian Society discontinued its competitive ranking system.
+Additionally, they were named AIA state champions of the Central Region for 7 consecutive years 2002-19, when the Arizona Thespian Society discontinued its competitive ranking system.

+Marching Band

 Perry’s marching band has repeatedly earned high scores at competitions around the state.

+Orchestra

+The Orchestra who played there in 2015, earning first place at the event.

+Choir

-Perry High also has a choir who in 2011 sang at Carnegie Hall in New York City, as well as an Orchestra who played there in 2015, earning first place at the event.
+Perry High also has a choir who in 2011 sang at Carnegie Hall in New York City.